-We had a couple of friends coming up to visit the next weekend, so we decided to try to get our first product, the Yoga Fat Loss Bible, done before we went on vacation to the beautiful state of Oregon.
+We had a couple of friends coming up to visit the next weekend, so we decided to try to get our first product, a yoga eBook, done before we went on vacation to the beautiful state of Oregon.

 This led to a LOT of stress and tension.
 We had actually gotten into a big fight while creating the product over disagreements about minor details.

 Upon further reflection, it turns out we were both simply scared nobody would want our product.

 That nobody actually bought online products like this.